parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

    .. image:: ../images/big-ip-4.jpg
    .. image:: ../images/big-ip-4.5.jpg

-12. Navigate back to DNS > GSLB > Pools > Pool List, select 'gslbPool' but, this time, click the 'Members' tab.
+12. Click the 'back' button on your web browser to get back to the 'gslbPool.
+This time select the 'Members' tab.

    .. image:: ../images/big-ip-5.jpg